Manikranth/Notes/Terraform/Notes.md

 # TERRAFORM:
 ------------
-It witten in the ashi corp conf lang with .tf extantion. it rewriten in the declarative mammer means - it do not run the run code but accutally check the cloud (where ever you are creating) and make sure it has all the resources are persent.
+It is written in the ashi corp conf lang with .tf extension.
+It is rewritten in a declarative manner means - it does not run the run code but checks the cloud (where ever you are creating) and ensures it has all the resources present.

 ### Desired & Current States
 ------------------------
 **Desired States:**

-The start of the resource menctioned in the code file(.tf)
+The start of the resource is mentioned in the code file(.tf)

 **Current States:**

-The stats of the current resource in the proveder or stats of the current resource in the .tfstate file (if it not in the sync with the proveder have to run the terraform plan/refresh)
+The stats of the current resource in the provider or stats of the current resource in the .tfstate file (if it is not in sync with the provider, have to run the terraform plan/refresh)

-Wheat terraform try to do os that it will allways try to match Desired State with Current State:
+Wheat terraform try to do is that it will always try to match Desired State with the Current state:

                           `Desired State == Current State`